r-neu/e-commerce-agent-project/README.md

 # Shopping Assistant

-Shopping Assistant helps online shoppers search a product catalog in everyday language.
-They can ask for recommendations, compare product details, and check shipping or return policies in the same conversation.
+Shopping Assistant is an e-commerce agent for an online product catalog.
+A shopper describes what they need in plain language, and the agent looks for matching products.
+It also answers questions about shipping and returns.

 ## Why this problem

-Product search works well when shoppers know the product name or category.
-It is less useful when a request combines a budget, specific features, and a minimum rating.
-A query such as “show me a well-rated cookware set under $300” may take several searches.

-The shopper describes what they need, and the assistant finds products that match the request.
-Shipping and return information is included in the same flow because it can affect the final choice.
+Shoppers do not always begin with a product name or a clear set of filters.
+Sometimes they only have a rough idea and work out the details as they browse.
+At that stage, it can be difficult to know what to search for or which filters to use.

+The Shopping Assistant agent starts with that rough description.
+The shopper can add more detail after seeing the first set of results.

 ## User flow

-1. A shopper asks a product, shipping, or return question.
+1. A shopper describes what they need.
-2. The system searches the catalog or retrieves the relevant store policy.
+2. The agent searches the catalog and returns a shortlist.
-3. The shopper receives an answer and can refine the request in the same chat.
+3. The shopper adds more detail to narrow the results or asks about shipping and returns.

 ## Technical workflow

-Product requests are embedded with BGE-M3 and compared with the 100-product demo catalog.
-The eight closest product records are added to the prompt with their title, brand, price, features, and rating.
-The fine-tuned Llama model writes the answer from those records.
+BGE-M3 creates an embedding for each product in the 100-product demo catalog.
+For a product question, the agent retrieves the eight closest matches.
+Their title, brand, price, features, and rating are passed to the fine-tuned Llama model, which writes the answer.

-Shipping and return questions use category-based lookups from structured policy files.
-The Gradio interface streams each response, and `llama.cpp` runs the quantized model locally.
+For shipping and returns, the agent reads the policy for the relevant product category from JSON files.
+Gradio provides the chat interface, and `llama.cpp` runs the quantized model locally.

 ## Product decisions

-I focused the MVP on product discovery and common policy questions before purchase.
-Checkout, payment, order tracking, and account support need separate commerce systems, so I left them out.
+I limited the first version of the agent to questions that come before a purchase.
+I left out checkout, payment, order tracking, and account support because they require customer, payment, or order data that is not part of this prototype.

+I kept the live catalog data outside the model.
+The agent retrieves product details when a question arrives, so changing a price does not require another fine-tuning run.

-I used fine-tuning to improve how the model handles shopping questions.
-The live assistant still retrieves product facts from the catalog for every request.
-Shipping and return answers come from policy files.
+Shipping and return answers come directly from policy files.
+I did not want a generated answer to alter a store rule.

 ## Training

 I fine-tuned `Meta-Llama-3.1-8B-Instruct` with QLoRA.
-The 120,000-example training set contains 48,000 product Q&A examples and 72,000 review-based tasks.
-Those tasks cover choosing one product, building a shortlist, rejecting mismatched options, and asking for clarification.
+The training file contains 120,000 examples.
+It combines 48,000 product Q&A conversations with 72,000 review-based tasks for product selection and clarification.

 I then merged the adapter with the base model and converted it to a Q4_K_M GGUF file for local inference.

 ## Testing

-The automated test set contains 100 questions covering price, brand, rating, features, shipping, returns, and general product queries.
-The saved run returned a response for every question.
-Shipping scored highest.
-Brand and rating questions were the weakest areas.
+The test set contains 100 questions about price, brand, rating, features, shipping, returns, and general product information.
+The saved run produced a response for every question.
+Accuracy was highest for shipping questions and lowest for brand and rating questions.

-A separate set of 20 edge cases covers greetings, ambiguous wording, and unsupported requests.
+Another 20 cases cover greetings, ambiguous wording, and unsupported requests.

 Run a small test sample after launching the app once: